Edward Adeane: Career

-In 1960 and 1961 he was a Plebiscite Supervisor in the Southern Cameroon.
-He was called to the Bar at the Middle Temple in July 1962, and specialised in libel until 1979.
+In 1960 and 1961, he was a Plebiscite Supervisor in Southern Cameroon.
+He was called to the Bar at the Middle Temple in July 1962 and specialised in libel until 1979.
 As a barrister, he defended Time Out magazine, owned by Playboy Publications, Inc., in 1973, when they had accused Fiona Lewis, an actress, of being involved with South American revolutionaries.
 She was awarded damages.

-The following year, he represented The Spectator magazine who had libelled publishers Jonathan Cape, suggesting they were in financial difficulties, and won a similar outcome in that case.
-In 1975 he was more successful in representing Marcia, Lady Falkender, who was falsely accused of forging the signature of her boss, former Prime Minister Harold Wilson.
+The following year, he represented The Spectator magazine, which had libelled publisher Jonathan Cape, suggesting they were in financial difficulties, and won a similar outcome.
+In 1975, he more successfully represented Marcia, Lady Falkender, who was falsely accused of forging her boss's signature, former Prime Minister Harold Wilson.
 She was paid damages and costs.
-In 1977, Adeane represented Marlene Dietrich in a libel case brought by producer Alexander Cohen for breach of contract, as a disreputable performer.
+In 1977, Adeane represented Marlene Dietrich in a libel case brought by producer Alexander Cohen for breach of contract as a disreputable performer.

 Adeane was appointed Private Secretary and Treasurer to the Prince of Wales in May 1979 to succeed David Checketts.
-Prince Charles and Edward Adeane shared a passion in angling on the River Test near Stockbridge, Hampshire.
-Adeane was a member of the Houghton Fishing Club, where he continued to fish right up until his last days.
-On the engagement of Lady Diana Spencer and the Prince, she was due to arrive at The Albany, where Adeane had a set of rooms (that is, an apartment).
-The staff expected octogenarian Lady Diana Cooper, but were bemused to find a much younger lady arrive in her Mini Metro and park perfectly.
-Princess Diana had a nervous start in a royal household, where she dismissed almost all of the staff.
-Adeane was made the Princess's Treasurer in 1981 on their marriage.
-Adeane was granted the additional appointment as private secretary to the Princess in 1984, following Oliver Everett's resignation.
-The alleged trouble started during the 1983 royal tour of Australia and New Zealand, when the Princess first expressed concern at leaving her children behind in London.
-The Daily Mirror reported her calling Adeane a "fuddy-duddy".
+Prince Charles and Edward Adeane shared a passion for angling on the River Test near Stockbridge, Hampshire.
+Adeane was a member of the Houghton Fishing Club, where he continued fishing until his last days.
+Adeane was made the Princess's Treasurer in 1981 on her marriage to the Prince of Wales.
+Adeane was granted the additional appointment as private secretary to the Princess of Wales in 1984 following Oliver Everett's resignation.
+The Daily Mirror reported the Princess of Wales calling Adeane a "fuddy-duddy."